 Health and wellbeing

-- One in three people say that they feel depressed, sad or anxious as a result of having a visible difference.
+- Nearly one in four people say that they feel depressed, sad or anxious as a result of having a visible difference.

-- Almost a quarter say they feel self-conscious or embarrassed going out in public as a result of their visible difference.
+- Over a quarter say they feel self-conscious or embarrassed going out in public as a result of their visible difference.

 Hostile behaviour and hate crime

-- Over a quarter of people with a visible difference have experienced a hate crime.
+- A third of people with a visible difference have experienced a hate crime.

-- Of those people that experienced a hate crime, about 70% did not report it.
+- Of those people who experienced a hate crime, more than two in ten did not report it.

 - Over a third of people say they have been discriminated against in job applications because of their appearance.